Herein lies a true story of about 50 pages detailing my trials and tribulations.

-In the above article Phillips complains that his properties now "look like a dumpsite" because the state did not maintain them.
+In the above Exhibit 47 of a newspaper article, Phillips complains that his properties now "look like a dumpsite" because the state did not maintain them.

 How come the state maintained Phillip's properties at state expense and after he was found not guilty he gets everything back?